-China says doctor behind gene edited babies acted on his own
+China says doctor behind gene-edited babies acted on his own

-BEIJING (AP) — A Chinese investigation says the doctor behind the reported birth of two babies whose genes had been edited in hopes of making them resistant to the AIDS virus acted on his own and will be punished for any violations of the law.
+BEIJING (AP) — Chinese investigators have determined that the doctor behind the reported birth of two babies whose genes had been edited in hopes of making them resistant to the AIDS virus acted on his own and will be punished for any violations of the law, a state media report said Monday.

-The official Xinhua News Agency said Monday that investigators in the southern province of Guangdong determined Dr. He Jiankui organized and handled funding for the experiment without outside assistance in violation of national guidelines.
+Investigators in the southern province of Guangdong determined Dr. He Jiankui organized and handled funding for the experiment without outside assistance in violation of national guidelines, the Xinhua News Agency said.

-Along with the birth of the twins, Lulu and Nana, another embryo yet to be born resulted from He’s experiment.
+Along with the birth of the twins, Lulu and Nana, another embryo yet to be born reportedly resulted from He’s experiment, while five others did not result in fertilization.
+All three will remain under medical observation with regular visits supervised by government health departments, Xinhua said.

+It didn’t say which laws He might have violated but said he had fabricated an ethical review by others.

 Most Read Nation & World Stories